aranasoft/todo-azurewebsites/README.md

     2. Build to the temporary path with compile the project
     3. KuduSync will copy the compiled output to the target folder
 1. Copy all 3 sections to the clipboard (lines 68-89)
-2. Paste this in the deploy.cmd file in the repository root after :Deployment but before echo Handling
+2. Paste this in the deploy.cmd file in the repository root after :Deployment but before echo Handling node.js deployment

     ```dos
     ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::